elastos/Elastos.Developer.Website/content/reference/cpp/spv_wallet_api.md

 alwaysopen = false
 +++

+{{< fixme "This should not be for dapp developers, but only for wallet app developers.
+Therefore we should move that to a new section" >}}

 {{< todo "Anything to migrate from there? https://walletservice.readthedocs.io/en/latest/api_guide.html" >}}

 {{< todo "This is just an example.
 Feel free to add/remove sections for each API, but use the api shortcodes to keep the documentation style consistent." >}}